Skip to content

 from pydantic import BaseModel, Field

-class RandomForestClassifierModel(BaseModel):
+class RandomForestConfig(BaseModel):

-n_estimators: int = Field(default=100, gt=0)
+n_estimators: int = Field(default=100, description="Number of trees in the forest.", gt=0)

-max_depth: Optional[int] = Field(default=None, gt=0, allow_none=True)
+max_depth: Optional[int] = Field(default=None, description="Maximum depth of the tree.", gt=0)

-random_state: Optional[int] = Field(default=None, gt=0, allow_none=True)
+random_state: Optional[int] = Field(default=42, description="Controls randomness.")

-Streamlining Object Instantiation with Discriminated Union
+Streamlining Object Creation with Discriminated Unions

 from typing import Literal, Union